 But in the 21st century, Barbican wall sockets sprout with adaptors and extension leads because there just aren’t enough sockets.
-The problem is that you are not permitted to channel cables into the concrete walls.
+You are not permitted to channel cables into the concrete walls.

 The electricity meter

 The electricity meter is outside the flat, so it can be read without you having to be at home.
-Usually it’s in the tradesmen’ s cupboard, or in a separate meter cupboard, just outside your front door.
+Usually it’s in the ‘tradesmen’ s cupboard’, or in a separate meter cupboard, just outside your front door.
 It needs a special key to open the meter cupboard.
 The staff can give you access if you need it.
-(In Ben Jonson House and Bryer Court there are communal electricity cupboards for up to 20 meters).
+(In Ben Jonson House and Bryer Court there are communal electricity cupboards).